How to apply for a British school

 Here is a typical example of how our consultants were able to help a family relocating to the UK from China:

-The Global Premier School Service - Case study 1: London day schools
+The Global Premier School Consultancy - Case study 1: London day schools

 Our consultants were contacted by a Chinese family with twin 11-year-old girls.
 The family had just found out they were relocating to London in the summer and would need year 7 places for their daughters.
 Most schools had closed their registration for 11+ exams the previous term but our consultant managed to persuade several top schools to take late entries.
 Some agreed that the girls could take the entrance exams at their current school but others insisted that the girls take them in the UK.
 Our consultant arranged a schedule that would enable the girls to take several entrance exams in different parts of London, and also allow time for possible interviews.
 The girls had good English but were not totally fluent and found verbal reasoning papers particularly challenging.
 However, they ended up with several offers and took up places at one of London’s top academic girls’ schools.

-The Global Premier School Service - Case study 2: Boarding schools
+The Global Premier School Consultancy - Case study 2: Boarding schools

 A Chinese family with two children contacted our consultants.
 They needed a place in a UK school for their 14-year-old son and a nursery place for their two-year-old son.
 The family planned to move to England but their son would be starting school before they moved so a boarding school place was needed.
 The parents did not speak English so we arranged for a translator to be present for our Skype meetings.